(For Respondents Who are Faculty, Administrators, Staff including Union Members, Independent Contractors, Trustees, Volunteers, or Third Parties)

 Saint Joseph’s University ("Saint Joseph's" or "University") is committed to providing an institutional environment where all persons may pursue their studies, careers, duties, and activities in an atmosphere free of threat of sexual violence.
-Sexual harassment of students, employees and any member of Saint Joseph’s University community interferes with the expectation that students and employees will learn and work in an environment that is free from discrimination.
-Sexual violence, as defined by the University, may also constitute a crime.
+Sexual Violence interferes with the expectation that students and employees will learn and work in an environment that is free from discrimination.
+Sexual Violence, as defined by the University, may also constitute a crime.

 The University does not tolerate Sexual Violence on its campus, at University-sponsored events, or off-campus, by any member of the Saint Joseph's community (faculty, students, administrators, staff including union members, and volunteers).
 Conduct that is determined to constitute Sexual Violence is not only a violation of the Policy and reprehensible in any context, but it is also a matter of particular concern in an academic community in which students, faculty, staff, volunteers and visitors are connected by strong bonds of dependence and trust.
 As such, all members of the community are expected to report acts of Sexual Violence.

 In addition to University action, a member of the Saint Joseph's community who has violated this Policy (the Respondent) may be prosecuted under applicable criminal statutes of the location where the alleged offense occurred.
 S/he will be subject to internal University investigative and/or disciplinary proceedings regardless and independent of any criminal process.

 An individual who believes that s/he has been subjected to Sexual Violence is urged to report such conduct immediately to the Office of Public Safety & Security (610-660-1111) and/or the local police (911).